 Classes: Credits:

 GCert-IT - Core Courses 4 14

 GCert-IT - Elective Courses 3 12

-Certificate in IT - Total 7 26
+Certificate in IT - Total Graduation Requirements 7 26

-Graduation Requirements 1 20

 Note: Several of these courses have prerequisites as shown in the course listing on the next pages.
-Prerequisites must be fulfilled before enrolling in a course with such prerequisites.
+Prerequisites must be fulfilled concurrently or before enrolling in a course with such prerequisites.